Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: : Enforcing Attention for 3D Medical Image Segmentation

-\textbf{MLP Blocks}\\ Following advances in NLP and computer vision in natural images, Gated Linear Units (GLUs) were proposed as the successor of the default ViT MLP blocks.
-Most recently the Swish-Activation Gated Linear Unit (SwiGLU) as introduced in \citet{fang2024eva} with an additional LayerNorm block showed state-of-the-art performance in the natural imaging domain.
-We found this to translate to dense 3D medical image segmentation and hence adopted this MLP block structure. \\

-\textbf{Stability improvements}\\ When training larger \arch~architectures we encountered training stability issues on KiTS23 and LiTS.
-While lowering the learning rate solved this issue, the manual nature of this intervention made this an unsatisfactory solution.
-We found that introducing additional learnable parameters applied to the output of Attention and MLP blocks -- LayerScale \citep{touvron2021going} -- in conjunction with an additional post-attention Layer Normalization stabilizes this, with some datasets even showing an overall increase in performance due to this adaptation.
-The corresponding convergence problems are visualized in \cref{tab:primus_stability}.
+\textbf{Improved Stability and Regularization.} Our large \arch-L~architecture encountered stability issues while training on KiTS23 and LiTS.
+While lower learning rates can solve this problem, it also reduces performance and requires manual intervention.
+We mitigate this by using LayerScale \citep{touvron2021going} which introduces additional learnable parameters applied to the output of Attention and MLP blocks.
+Additionally, a post-attention Layer Normalization stabilizes our network further, with some datasets even showing an overall increase in performance due to this adaptation, as visualized in \cref{tab:primus_stability}.
+Finally, DropPath \citep{larsson2016fractalnet} and high degrees of weight decay were found to positively influence Transformer performance \pcref{tab:architecture_development_stages}.